AK-203: 2025

 As of February, IRRPL expects to deliver 70,000 and 100,000 rifles to the Army in 2025 and 2026, respectively.

-As of 17 July, IRRPL 48,000 rifles were delivered to the Indian Army with an additional batch of 7,000 units to be delivered within the next 2–3 weeks.
+As of 17 July, 48,000 rifles were delivered to the Indian Army with an additional batch of 7,000 units to be delivered within the next 2–3 weeks.
 Meanwhile, the Indian produced rifles has achieved an indigenous content of 50% while the same of 70% and 100% is expected to be achieved by October and December, respectively.

 The first batch of fully indigenised 15,000 rifles are to be delivered in December.
 Following the complete indigenisation, the rifle will be rebranded as Sher and production rate will rise to 12,000 units monthly which equates to a unit every 100 seconds or about 150,000 units annually.
 The deliveries are expected to be executed by December 2030 ahead of the contract schedule of October 2032.
 By now, the Indian Army has started phasing out the standard issue INSAS rifles.

 Further, the Indian manufacturing facility currently employs 260 personnel, including permanent Russian experts, which is planned to be expanded to 537 personnel, which would include 90% Indians.
 The company also received 100% of technology and its testing has also been indigenised against the earlier practice of the parts to be approved from Russia.

 So far, 60 critical components have been indigenised which are supplied by vendors pan-India and then assembled and tested in India.
 All the components have an alternate Indian supplier already.

 On 9 September, 5,000 units were delivered to the Indian Army following trials under the supervision of a team representing the Director General of Quality Assurance (DGQA) in August.
+However, the December target for 100% indigenisation was missed and the project was delayed.